fenago/deep-learning-for-nlp/Lab Guides/chapter_24/Lab_15.md

 The BLEU score calculations in NLTK allow you to specify the weighting of different n-grams in the calculation of the BLEU score.
 This gives you the flexibility to calculate different types of BLEU score, such as individual and cumulative n-gram scores.
-Let’s take a look.
+Let's take a look.

 24.4.1